gocept/gocept.imapapi/gocept/imapapi/README.txt

 Some of the aspects that come to mind when looking at this example:

-- Object model over protocol specifics
+- Object model on top of protocol specifics
 - Use of native Python data structures
-- Decode protocol-specific data as soon as possible (Do you see the unicode headers?)
+- Decode protocol-specific data as early as possible (see the unicode headers)

-With those approaches we try to make programming IMAP clients simpler and more convenient.
+With this approach we try to make programming IMAP clients simpler and more convenient.

 Performance
 ===========

-The API tries to keep the amount and size of communication as low as possible, only retrieving data when really needed, and re-using data it already has.
+The imapapi layer tries to keep the amount and size of communication as small as possible, only retrieving data when really needed and re-using data already retrieved.

-Examples include that body content isn't downloaded until needed and even when body content structure is looked at we differentiate between its meta-data and the actual content.
+As an examples, body content isn't downloaded until needed and even when looking at the body structure we differentiate between metadata and content.

 Status
 ======